In 2015, Alternative Finance took off, doing £3.2 billion of business - an 84% growth on the previous year.

-Peer-to-peer structures have become a popular way for businesses to lend and borrow money, but there are complex regulations and significant risks to be aware of.
+Peer-to-peer structures have become a popular way for businesses to lend and borrow money, but there are complex regulations and significant risks to be aware of in the Alternative Finance sector.

 While there is the potential for lenders to access high rates of return from peer-to-peer structures, not all schemes of this type are the same.
 Borrowers can benefit from greater flexibility offered by peer-to-peer lending systems, but it is important to consider all your options before taking the plunge.